The Karate Kid

-Did you know that a new sequel series with the original Karate Kid, Ralph Macchio and his highschool nemesis Billy Zabka is being made for YouTube Red?
+Did you know that a new ten-part sequel series with the original Karate Kid, Ralph Macchio and his highschool nemesis Billy Zabka has been made for YouTube Red?

-Well, it's caused quite a stir and the first footage has been revealed in a 48 second trailer that you can check out here
+Well, it's been an immediate runaway success and has caused quite a stir.
+The first two episodes can be watched for free and there's a trailer that you can check out here

 More Trivia from The Karate Kid